mateusz-buczek/URL_shortener/README.md

 - provide custom name in "Shortened: " field
 - get random name by leaving "Shortened: " blank

-If you try to use name that is already taken id DB, page will reload with provided input (i'm working on proper warning message)
+If you try to use name that is already taken id DB, page will reload with provided input (i'm working on a proper warning message)

 # Looks